 If your website offers an email newsletter, and you don't use high-end email-sending software to track your readership, you may find that on days that you send your newsletter your website traffic increases, and so does your "(direct) / (none)" traffic.
 You can probably deduce that this traffic results from your newsletter, but when viewed as part of a month's statistics, this fact will be lost.
 Likewise, and as we've discussed in a previous article, it's not possible to track the reading of RSS feeds using Google Analytics, so anyone clicking a link in an RSS feed will be treated as "(direct) / (none)" traffic.
 There is a way to solve both of these problems.

-In the same way that linking your Google Adwords and Google Analytics accounts lets you track what your Adwords visitors do on your website, Google Analytics allows you to create "custom campaigns" that let you track visitors that originate from campaigns other than Google Adwords, or if you don't want to use "Auto-Tagging" in your Google Adwords settings.
+In the same way that linking your Google Ads and Google Analytics accounts lets you track what your Google Ads visitors do on your website, Google Analytics allows you to create "custom campaigns" that let you track visitors that originate from campaigns other than Google Ads, or if you don't want to use "Auto-Tagging" in your Google Ads settings.
 You can also create custom campaigns to let you track your email and RSS feed traffic.
 In simple terms, this enables you to create new Source/Medium value pairs to classify your website traffic.

 To create a custom campaign, all you need to do is create custom URLs for the links to your website in your emails and RSS feeds by adding Google's custom campaign parameters to your links.
 You can do this manually or by using using Google's Custom URL Builder.
 For an email newsletter, your custom URLs can include the following values: